hankyang94/SpectralPOP/README.md

 The following examples briefly guide to use SpectralPOP (see more examples in files test/test_....ipynb):

 ## Polynomial optimization
+Consider an equality constrained POP on the unit sphere as follows:
 ```ruby
 using DynamicPolynomials